 The Gulf of Mexico, like offshore West Africa, is no stranger to oil prospecting, but in the wake of last year’s Deepwater Horizon spill off the coast of Louisiana the future of oil exploration in the region has been cast into doubt.
 Shortly after the April 20 explosion, the US government imposed a moratorium on deepwater drilling in the Gulf, halting a number of projects looking to tap into the Lower Tertiary more than 300 kilometres off the Gulf coast, which some experts speculate could contain as much as 15 billion barrels of recoverable crude oil.
 The Lower Tertiary refers to a region of the Earth’s crust much deeper than depths to which traditional offshore wells in the Gulf are drilled, some 10 kilometres under the seafloor and over a kilometre beneath the water’s surface.

 Though the moratorium was officially lifted in October of last year, many in the oil industry lament the de facto moratorium they believe remains in place.
 American oil powerhouse Chevron (NYSE:CVX) has been one of the leading players in the Lower Tertiary, but few new permits for offshore drilling have been issued by the US government since October.
-BP (LON:BP), who before the explosion of their Deepwater Horizon rig had announced the discovery of the massive 3 billion barrel Tiber field, are in a different boat altogether, still seeking permission from the US government to resume activity in the Gulf.
+BP (LSE:BP), who before the explosion of their Deepwater Horizon rig had announced the discovery of the massive 3 billion barrel Tiber field, are in a different boat altogether, still seeking permission from the US government to resume activity in the Gulf.